arjanvanrees/independer-playground/README.md

 Good results depend more on clear context than on a long prompt.
 Include:

-- the smallest relevant frame or layer selected in the Figma desktop app;
+- a link to the smallest relevant Figma frame or layer;
 - the page or component that may be changed;
 - whether the task is analysis, implementation, or review;
 - required states such as loading, disabled, validation, empty, and error;